 Length: 7 pages

-This bill was introduced on December 5, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 5, 2006, in a previous session of Congress, but it did not receive a vote.

 Dec 5, 2006

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.